-working hard to create an extensive programme of degree shows, performances and events for a range of audiences.
-Everyone is welcome, including prospective students interested in a career in creative industries and business people who are keen to engage with the University’s creative talent.
+On behalf of the University of Central Lancashire (UCLan), the Faculty of Culture and Creative Industries is excited to announce the second year of the Lancashire Arts Festival, showcasing the amazing talents of our creative students.
+This year’s festival includes an extensive programme of degree shows, performances and events, open for a range of visitors, from prospective students interested in a career in creative industries, to business people who are keen to engage with UCLan’s creative talent.

-If you are a decision maker in a fashion, textile or lifestyle related business you may be interested in attending our fashion show as previewed at Graduate Fashion Week, London.
-Further details of this event will be announced soon.
+If you are a decision maker in a fashion, textile or lifestyle related business, you may be interested in attending our fashion show as previewed at Graduate Fashion Week in London.
+View our Fashion Show event listing for more information.

 EB Edward Building